 The effectiveness and efficiency of independent assessments can be improved greatly if representatives of the assessment team meet informally with key members of the assessed organization.
 This should be done at least a week before the assessment fieldwork actually begins.
 Pre-assessment meetings are particularly useful when the assessment team is completely external to the organization being assessed.
 It is recommended that these meetings be used to confirm that there is a common understanding between the assessing organization, the assessed organization, and the customer of the independent assessment (DOE program or field office management), of the criteria and/or performance measures.
 These meetings are also an opportunity to clarify the assessment team's plan and to work out logistical problems.
 The assessment team should identify and schedule the individuals to be interviewed so that arrangements can be made to ensure their availability.
-Documents that require extra effort to retrieve can be identified in advance, and the requirements for assessment team work space can be resolved.
+It is recommended that document handling and disposition protocols be clarified during the pre-assessment meeting to ensure protection of sensitive information.
+Documents that require extra effort to retrieve can be identified in advance, and the requirements for assessment team work space can be accommodated.